linearregression/GIFEE/README.md

 ## What does it mean?

 Who knows really.
-Google things for everyone.
+Google things for everyone?

 ## What is github.com/GIFEE?